 For obvious reasons, you want your air conditioning at its best in the summer.
 An easy way to check is to stick a thermometer through the vent to see how cool the air is getting compared with what temperature the car says it is.
 If it’s not as cool as you’d like, the first thing to try is checking and replacing your car’s cabin air filter — it’s a $10 job you can handle yourself that should be done every 20,000 miles.

 If that doesn’t help, you may need more refrigerant, have leaks or suffer from bigger problems.
 Time to see a mechanic.

 Keep an eye on your temperature gauge and make sure it registers cool.

 High speeds, idling in traffic, running the AC or pulling a heavy load will cause your car to heat up faster.
-If you’re worried you may be close to overheating, here is a trick to try: Turn the air conditioning completely off and put the heater on max.
+If you’re worried you may be close to overheating, here is a trick to try: Turn the air conditioning completely off and instead put the heater on high.
 This will vent some of the engine heat — right in your face, but it’s better than the alternative.

 Roll the windows down and pull over to a safe place.
 Don’t keep driving while your temperature gauge is in the red zone.
 Give the vehicle time to cool down, and phone for help.
 Driving your overheated car can result in repairs that can cost in the thousands.

 Olga Kuzyk / Shutterstock.com

 Heat affects tire pressure, so extreme weather introduces the risk of underinflation or overinflation.
 Use a hand pressure gauge to make sure your tires’ pressure matches what the owner’s manual or the specs listed on the side of your tire say it should be.
 Fill up with air at the gas station.
 Check your tire treads with a penny: If you can see all of Abe’s head when you insert the 1 cent coin, you don’t have enough tread.
 That means it’s time to shop for new tires to stay safe on the road.